edelvalle/reactor/README.md

 When the component arrives to the front-end it "joins" the backend.
 Sends it's serialized state to the backend which rebuilds the component and calls `Component.joined`.

 After that the component is rendered and the render is sent to the front-end.
 Why?
-Because could be that the client was online while some change in the backend happened and the component needs to be updated.
+Because could be that the client was offline while some change in the backend happened and the component needs to be updated.

 ### User events